-I want to give you my take on vaccines, which sits right smack dab in the middle.
+I want to give you my take on vaccinations, which sits right smack dab in the middle.
 I am not pro-vaccination.
 And I am not an anti-vaccinator.
 Yes, people, including doctors, can sit in the middle of the debate.

 In recent months, there has been a lot of attention on the measles outbreak that occurred in Disneyland, USA.
 Heated discussions revolve around how the unvaccinated are to blame.